flexera-public/flexera-plugins/azure/rs_azure_storage/README.md

-# Azure Compute Plugin
+# Azure Storage Account Plugin

 ## Overview
-The Azure Compute Plugin integrates RightScale Self-Service with the basic functionality of the Azure Compute
+The Azure Storage Account Plugin integrates RightScale Self-Service with the basic functionality of the Azure Storage Account

 ## Requirements
 - A general understanding CAT development and definitions